potatosalad775/FlooCast/README.md

 ## Installation

+This repository hosts prebuilt application for various platforms below:

+- Windows (x86)
+- Linux (x86_64)
+- macOS (arm64 - Apple Silicon & x86_64 - Intel)

+You can download pre-compiled applicaion at [release tab.](https://github.com/potatosalad775/FlooCast/releases)

-On Windows, the compiled App can be downloaded directly from Microsoft Store.
+On Windows, the compiled App can also be downloaded directly from [Microsoft Store.](https://apps.microsoft.com/detail/9nx1cw8vz6qr)

-Requires python 3.7+
-Please also install the following modules when needed.

-tkinter
-pyserial
-pystray
-serial-tool
-certifi

 ## Usage

 Once configured, the dongle can automatically reconnect to the most recently used device.
 Please check the support link for more advanced uses.